 - Touching an object or surface with the viruses on it

 - Occasionally, through fecal contamination

 We are working closely with our local and state health and educational agencies, and are following their recommendations.
-We have not received any recommendations for mandatory quarantines or closing of our school.
 At this point, their recommendations include:

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.